-The Company's executive reward framework currently applies to Mr John Phillips (Managing Director ('MD')), and Mr John Ellice-Flint (Executive Chairman ('EC")).
-It has historically consisted of a cash component plus an "at risk" component (to align executive performance with total shareholder return - TSR).
-The cash component for the CEO currently occupies the 81St percentile of a group of Blue Energy's peers and the cash value has not changed in 8 years.
-The "at risk" component of remuneration has historically utilised the Company's Employee Incentive Rights Plan (EIRP), which has been variously endorsed by shareholders since 2012.
+The Company's executive reward framework currently applies to Mr John Phillips (Managing Director ('MD')) and Mr John Ellice-Flint (Executive Chairman ('EC')).
+It has historically consisted of a cash component plus an "at risk" component (to align executive performance with total shareholder return ('TSR')).
+The cash component for the CEO is consistent with Blue Energy's peers.
+The "at risk" component of remuneration has historically been based on the Company's Employee Incentive Rights Plan ('EIRP') and, as of 13 October 2020, following Director approval, is now guided by the new Employee Equity Incentive Plan ('EIRP 2020').

-The shareholder vote at the 2019 AGM passed the Remuneration Report.
-The 2020 Remuneration Report shows a 33% reduction in total executive and Board remuneration.
-Whilst some Employee Rights from the 2018 financial year vested at 30 June 2020, there was no grant of Rights to executives in the 2020 financial year and none were granted in 2019.
+The shareholder vote at the 2020 AGM passed the Remuneration Report, and whilst some Employee Rights from the 2018 financial year vested at 30 June 2020, there was no grant of Rights to executives in the 2020 financial year and no incentives have been granted in 2021.